 The obsession with mobile apps has reached an all-time high level within a span of few years.
 Coming to raw data that shows this obsession, in 2017 around 197 billion apps had been downloaded.
 While the penetration of both iOS and Android apps are continuing with no sign of slowdown, app makers are now more interested in cross-platform technologies like React Native to ensure a faster pace of development.

-But in spite of the lucrative advantages such as reusability of code and app components, there are significant differences between iOS and Android platform for React Native app development.
+But in spite of the lucrative advantages such as reusability of code and app components, there are significant differences between iOS and Android platform for React Native App Development Company.

 Here we have picked 5 most important areas where the React Native development for Android and iOS differs significantly.

 When developing a cross-platform app with React Native you have access to certain iOS simulator tools for testing the app.
 But just because they do not bear any official stamp of recognition from Apple, they are not very reliable.
 On the other hand, while testing on the Windows platform you have Android Studio to test Android versions of the app with ease.
 This is one of the benefits of Android with react native framework.
 But to test the iOS app on the Windows system you don’t have any reliable tool.